cRVR: A Stackelberg Game Approach for Joint Privacy-Aware Video Requesting and Edge Caching: Introduction

-To preserve request privacy in online video systems, we propose a \textit{Cache-Friendly Redundant Video Requesting (called cRVR)} algorithm for \textit{user devices (UDs)} and a novel \textit{Edge Video Caching (called EVC)} algorithm for the EC, which can well protect privacy with the redundant video requesting, but without significantly compromising the caching performance of the EC.
-We analyze the interaction between UDs and EC by a Stackelberg game because of the conflict of interest between EC and UDs when redundant requests are injected.
-On one hand, individual users try to conceal their privacy with redundant requests and maximize their utility simultaneously.
-On the other hand, the EC tries to infer user preferences from distorted requests to make caching decisions.
-In the Stackelberg game, individual UDs generate redundant requests to maximize their utility defined based on playback quality and privacy exposure, whereas the EC makes video caching decisions to maximize its caching utility.
-Overall, our main contributions in this paper can be summarized as follows. \begin{itemize} \item To the best of our knowledge, we are among the first to propose the cache-friendly redundant video requesting algorithm to protect video request privacy in online video streaming systems with a mild impact on the performance of the video cache. \item We formally model the interaction between UDs and EC as a Stackelberg game and derive the optimal strategies for both parties to optimize their respective utilities.
-We theoretically prove the existence and uniqueness of the equilibrium of the Stackelberg game. \item We conduct extensive experiments by leveraging real-world video request traces collected from Tencent Video to verify that our algorithm can effectively diminish privacy disclosure compared to baseline algorithms.
-Meanwhile, the cRVR only slightly compromises video caching performance on the EC. \end{itemize}
+{ To address these challenges, we propose an innovative privacy-preserving redundant request algorithm that balances privacy and efficiency.
+Unlike current pre-fetching algorithms that solely consider caching performance, we introduce an information-theoretic utility function to guide UDs' strategies in generating more balanced requests that consider both privacy and caching efficiency.
+Furthermore, we develop a game-theoretic framework to facilitate the cooperation between the edge and user devices.
+Specifically, our \textit{Cache-Friendly Redundant Video Requesting (cRVR)} algorithm for UDs and the novel \textit{Edge Video Caching (EVC)} algorithm for the EC jointly protect privacy through redundant video requests without significantly compromising the caching performance.
+We analyze the interactions between UDs and the EC using the Stackelberg game to model the conflicting interests between UDs and the EC when redundant requests are injected.
+This dual approach ensures that the generated redundant requests can reconcile privacy protection and the overall efficiency of the edge video caching system.
+In a nutshell, our main contributions are summarized as follows: \begin{itemize} \item To the best of our knowledge, we are among the first to propose the cache-friendly redundant requesting algorithm to protect request privacy in online video streaming systems with a minimal impact on video caching performance.
+An information-theoretic utility function is designed to guide UDs' strategies in generating video requests. \item To analyze and minimize the impact of injected redundant requests, we model an interaction between UDs and the EC as a Stackelberg game.
+The optimal strategies for both parties are derived to optimize their respective utilities.
+We theoretically prove the existence and uniqueness of the equilibrium of the game. \item We conduct extensive experiments by leveraging real-world video request traces collected from Tencent Video to verify that our algorithm can effectively diminish privacy disclosure compared to baseline algorithms.
+Meanwhile, cRVR only slightly compromises video caching performance on the EC. \end{itemize} }